Anne McLellan: After politics

 On May 12, 2006, McLellan was appointed Distinguished Scholar in Residence to the University of Alberta at the Canadian university's Institute for United States Policy Studies.
 On June 27, 2006, she also became counsel to the Edmonton-based law firm Bennett Jones LLP.
 She also became a director on the boards of Nexen Inc., Agrium Inc. and Cameco Corporation.

-McClellan is currently Chair of the Board of Directors of Pearson College UWC in Victoria, B.C.
-Pearson is one of 18 global United World Colleges in the world.

 On July 1, 2009, McLellan was appointed an officer of the Order of Canada for her service as a politician and law professor, and for her contributions as a community volunteer.

 On May 9, 2013, she was appointed to the Alberta Order of Excellence for her achievements in politics, law and advanced education.

 In 2015, she was appointed Chancellor of Dalhousie University.